cgogn/cgogn.github.io/index.md

 <p align="center">
 	<img alt="Containers" src="/assets/img/containers.png">
-	<em>Containers of a 2-dimensional combinatorial map with vertex and face embedding.
+	<em>Figure 5: Containers of a 2-dimensional combinatorial map with vertex and face embedding.
 The dart container stores φ1 and φ2 links to other darts and V and F links to the associated vertices and faces attributes.</em>
 </p>